alanlewis764/deceptive-rl/readme.md

 pip install -r requirements.txt
 ```

+## Training the agent

+## Running the agent
+We have added some agents that have already been trained which you can run with the following commands:
+- online actor-critic ambiguity: ``python run_ambiguity.py --agent 'online' --space 'discrete'```
+- pre-trained actor-critic ambiguity: ``python run_ambiguity.py --agent 'pre-trained --space 'discrete'```
+- q-ambiguity: ```python run_ambiguity.py --agent 'q' --space 'discrete'```
+To run the continuous action-space environment change 'discrete' to 'continuous'.
+Note: we only included already trained agents files for the first map as an example.

 ## References
 - We used OpenAI's Spinningup as the starting point for our subagent model.
 See the code-base here: https://github.com/openai/spinningup
 - We used Gym MiniGrid as a base to create our discrete action-space environment.
 See the code-base here: https://github.com/maximecb/gym-minigrid